anmaped/rmtld3synth/readme.md

 New version is now [0.3-alpha](../../releases/download/v0.3-alpha/release-0.3.zip?raw=true).
 Old version [0.2-alpha](../../releases/download/v0.2-alpha/release-0.2.zip?raw=true).

-Let us begin by an overview of a simple monitoring case generation by the `rmtld3synth` tool, using as basis the [use case one](http://rawgit.com/cistergit/rmtld3synth/master/doc/usecase1.html).
+Let us begin with an overview of a simple monitoring case generation by the `rmtld3synth` tool, using as the basis the [use case one](http://rawgit.com/cistergit/rmtld3synth/master/doc/usecase1.html).
 The config file named [`usecaseone`](/config/usecaseone?raw=true) contains the output formula ready to be supplied to `rmtld3synth`.
 It can be executed by typing the following command in the windows shell and accordingly supplying the config file in the same path used for the invocation of the tool.
 ```
 ./rmtld3synth.exe -n usecaseone
 ```